Solved | Windows 10 File Sharing Not Working (6 Fixes)

 ⚙Disable IPv6 Wrong IPv6 connectivity may cause compatibility issues with specific devices on your network.

-Hope one of the methods can help you fix the problem.
-To avoid any network sharing problem in the future, you can try AOMEI Backupper to sync two folders on the same computer, auto sync files to external hard drive, sync folder to a network drive.
+Hopefully, one of these solutions resolves your issue.
+To prevent future problems with network sharing, consider using AOMEI Backupper to sync folders on your computer, auto-sync files to an external hard drive, or sync a folder to a network drive.

 Delia